 Photographer Mike Van Camp shot this sequence of Jody swapping out at Perris Raceway.
 You can’t tell how fast this was until you notice that even when the bike has hit the ground the front wheel is still spraying roost (as is Jody’s face).

 This is the Pro Circuit gang back in 1979.
-(From left to right) Bill Keefe (cowboy hat), Lance Sallis, Steve Wiseman, Jody Weisel (green surf trunks), Mitch Payton (holding CR, the cocker spaniel), Mike Monaghan (PCP shirt) and Steve Ballmer.
+(From left to right) Bill Keefe (cowboy hat), Lance Sallis, Steve Wiseman, Jody Weisel (green surf trunks), Mitch Payton (holding CR, the cocker spaniel), Tim Foster (PCP shirt) and Steve Ballmer.

 It’s a tough life when all you have to do is travel to exotic beaches to promote your surfboard design.
 Jody’s weird Asymmetrical surfboards, built by Loe Surfboards, were long and narrow on one side and short and wide on the other.
 The fin was offset to the narrow side.
 You could say it was ahead of its time for the 1960’s, but the truth is that its time has yet to come (even after 50 years).
 Loved the beard though.